schmittjoh/JMSPaymentCoreBundle/Resources/doc/plugins.rst

 Introduction
 ------------
 A plugin is a flexible way of providing access to a specific payment back end, payment processor, or payment service provider.

 .. note ::

     If you are coming from symfony1, the term "plugin" as used by this bundle has nothing to do with symfony1's plugin extension system.

-Plugins are used to execute :doc:`financial transactions <model/FinancialTransaction>` against a payment service provider, such as Paypal.
+Plugins are used to execute a :ref:`model-financial-transaction` against a payment service provider, such as Paypal.

 Implementing a Custom Plugin
 ----------------------------